-Loves: NYC, Richard Pryor, Illmatic, nerd stuff, cooking, live music, dance parties, reading biographies, museum crawls, understated yet tasteful design, brick oven pizza, coffee table books and natural light.
+Loves: NYC, Richard Pryor, Illmatic, nerd stuff, cooking, live music, dance parties, museum crawls, coffee table books, custom design, reading biographies, brick oven pizza and natural light.

 Dislikes: Phones at weddings, eggplant, great marketing for crappy products, zucchini, hidden fees and poor planning.

-I'm here to capture who you are and what matters most.
+I'm here to capture what matters most.
 The gritty, glamorous, motion and emotion that make your story remarkable.